-Montessori Teachers Collective- Good description on presentation and use of materials.Lisa Nolan's Montessori For the Earth- Lisa's program is what we used when we start our son on the Montessori Method.
+Montessori Teachers Collective- Good description of the presentation and use of materials.Lisa Nolan's Montessori For the Earth: Lisa's program is what we used when we start our son on the Montessori Method.
 It is extremely affordable and she is available to answer personal questions about your specific situation.

-Living Montessori Now- This site ALWAYS posts wonderful lists on where to find free stuff.
+Living Montessori Now- This site ALWAYS posts wonderful lists of where to find free stuff.

 |Photo by Marie Mack|

 The first question should really be, "Should you Montessori Homeschool?"
 It is going to take dedication and hard work to set up the correct environment and activities to help your children thrive.
 Lisa Nolan put together a wonderful ebook to help you answer that very important first question.

 I primarily focused my research on setting up a Montessori preschool routine, but many of the links I reference have subsequent links to lower and upper elementary years.

 Follow me through some wonderful free resources available to help you with your Montessori Homeschool Routine!

 Resources To Use for Planning:

 Our Country Road - Details on how an amazing Momma plans her days for her four beautiful children ranging in age from 6.5 years to 7.5 months.